 DRESSELHAUS: Between 1958 and 1960 I didn't do too much in science.
 I married Gene Dresselhaus, a theoretical physicist, in 1958 and we moved to Cornell University.
 In 1959, my daughter was born.

-TKF: You also three sons, but by then you and your husband had moved to the Department of Defense’s Lincoln Labs, where you began your study of carbon and graphite.
+TKF: You also had three sons, but by then you and your husband had moved to the Department of Defense’s Lincoln Labs, where you began your study of carbon and graphite.
 Why not continue with superconductors?

 DRESSELHAUS: Ben Lax, a very influential physicist in condensed matter physics, headed the Lab’s Solid State Division.
 He thought superconductivity had been studied intensively, and it was not where the next breakthrough would occur.
 He was more interested in taking advantage of masers and lasers, which just had been invented, to study the properties of semiconductors.
 He was right; lasers became very important in research.
 I decided to see what lasers could do for magneto-optics.
 The idea was to induce a magnetic field and use lasers to see how the electrons behaved in high magnetic fields.

 Many researchers were all studying semiconductors, but I was drawn to carbon and especially graphite.
 Those materials were hardly known at the time, and the field was wide open.
 Carbon materials were attractive because they had small effective masses and widely spaced energy levels that electrons could inhabit, and it only took a small amount of energy to bump the electrons up and down between levels.
 We had a specialized facility, the MIT Magnet Lab, to generate fields that could do that.

 TKF: You continued to explore carbon properties for decades.
 Why so long?

 DRESSELHAUS: We were measuring many properties at the same time and examining many different carbon-related materials.
 We needed many different techniques to try to understand what we were seeing, and it took intensive study to understand what the data told us.